thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 #### proxy

-create a local service to access a ClusterRole.
+create a local service to access a Cluster.
 Useful for troubleshooting or development work.

+#### explain

+print of the specification of any resource you can get sub parts of the resource by chaining

+for example: kubectl explain pod.spec

 ## typical workflow